anawawi10/US_Bike/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### About the Project Developer
+Amal Nawawi 22 Years old , Senior computer Engineer student at University of Jeddah Robot hardware and software developer.